improvedk/improve.dk/source/_posts/live-blogging-from-the-2011-pass-summit-day-1-keynote/live-blogging-from-the-2011-pass-summit-day-1-keynote.md

 **[8:41]**  Rushabh welcoming Ted Kummert on stage.

-**[8:44]**  ”Some database vendors just decided to get into the cloud last week.
-You know who I'm talking about right?”
+**[8:44]**  "Some database vendors just decided to get into the cloud last week.
+You know who I'm talking about right?"

 **[8:46]**  Over 4,000 registered attendees at the PASS Summit.
 Largest Summit conference ever!